Here’s a look at my 2021 NYC real estate market predictions. A year that’s sure to see a LOT of movement in the market!

 And there’s a huge surplus of apartments with some new inventory still slated to hit.
-It’s going to take a LONG time for that to be absorbed, so developers are going to be eager to move properties as quickly as possible.
+It’s going to take a LONG time for that to be absorbed.
+As a result, developers are going to be eager to move properties as quickly as possible.

 Additionally, the threat of a pied-a-terre tax may put a further chill on the luxury market.
-But this could be good news for those looking for a primary residence, as it may mean less competition from out of towners.
+But this could be good news for those looking for a primary residence.
+It may mean less competition from out of towners.

 Some key exceptions to the deal bonanza – townhouses and apartments with private outdoor space.
 These properties not only went up in demand, in some cases they went up in price.
 So if you’re hoping to buy one of these, be prepared to compete for them!

-Finally, while big price cuts are less likely for people looking below the $2 million mark, there’s still a lot of good reasons for buyers to look for a home in the coming months:
+Finally, big price cuts are less likely for people looking below the $2 million mark.
+But there’s still a lot of good reasons for buyers to look for a home in the coming months:

 While 2020 ended on a very strong note for sales (with contracts signed up year over year), prices are likely to remain muted for a while due to the historic level of inventory across property segments.